als244/gpu_server_monitoring/README.md

 4. **Field Value**
     - The value attributed to each field id.
 The interpretation of field value is relative to the field id.

-For nodes within an RDMA network, it queries the ```/sys/class/infiniband/<ib_dev_id>/ports/1/counters/port_[rcv|xmit]_data``` files to retrieve physical network traffic.
+For nodes within an RDMA network, it queries the ```/sys/class/infiniband/<ib_dev_id>/ports/1/counters/port_[rcv|xmit]_data``` files (valid for Mellanox cards, unknown for other vendors) to retrieve physical network traffic.
 This assumes that the network setup has made all ports on a given network card separately defined IB Devices (all with a single port).

 For nodes within a SLURM cluster, it queries the SLURM database to retrieve jobs that have completed on the same node that the monitoring program running on.